Introducing Laura Brookes - Jewellery Maker.

-I first started making jewellery over 12 years ago with the initial intent of making simple costume jewellery for my friends and family.
-I have always been fascinated with teaching myself new skills and discovering chainmaille fuelled that fascination.
-The challenge of creating a beautiful piece of jewellery from a technique that was functional and used in wartime is one of my main motivators for my overall collection.
+Laura first started making jewellery over 12 years ago with the initial intent of making simple costume jewellery for friends and family.
+When she discovering chainmaille techniques, a new jewellery passion was discovered.
+The challenge of creating a beautiful piece of jewellery from a technique that was functional and used in wartime was compelling and fun.

 Each piece in the chainmaille collection is carefully designed to fit cohesively but also display a wide variety of traditional mailling techniques from all over the world, as well as modern silversmithing methods.
 Traditional European mailing techniques are drawn upon in pieces such as the King’s Chain set and the Cascade set, with Japanese techniques used in the Flower pendant and earrings.
 Persian styles – misleading in their name, having never originated from Persia! – are also drawn upon heavily in many designs.